thesecuremethod/Project-Repo/README.md

 9. Oh Oh yeah.... there was this weather API exercise that I started in Starbucks with Dan... got to finish that....

-10. The Paramiko implementation ( installed locally ~/Documents/pingScript/ ) for pulling Std.out from a network host. ( Using ping to test Uptime )
+10. The Paramiko implementation ( installed locally ~/Documents/pingScript/ ) for pulling Std.out from a network host. ( Using ping to test home network uptime/downtime and provide SMS alerts from a remote testing host)

 11. Redeploy site on AWS.

+12. Fork the macOS privacy/security implementation by drduh here: https://github.com/drduh/macOS-Security-and-Privacy-Guide/blob/master/README.md and chart my progress through following the guide.